Dark (TV series): Critical response

 Dark received critical acclaim and has been listed by many publications as one of the best TV shows of the years 2017, 2019, and 2020, as well as of the 2010s, 21st century, and of all time.
 Vulture included the series in its article A Guide to TV Shows in the 2010s as one of the most notable shows of the decade.
-BBC ranked it the 58th best TV series of the 21st century.
-Meanwhile, BuzzFeed named it the 22nd best TV show of all time.
+The BBC ranked it the 58th best TV series of the 21st century.
+Meanwhile, BuzzFeed listed it as one of the 25 best TV shows of all time.

 Season 1

 The first season of Dark received mostly positive reviews from critics, with many noting its similarities to the TV series Twin Peaks and another Netflix series Stranger Things.
-The review aggregator website Rotten Tomatoes gave the first season an approval rating of 89%, with an average rating of 7.4 out of 10, based on 46 critics.
+The review aggregator website Rotten Tomatoes gave the first season an approval rating of 90%, with an average rating of 7.4 out of 10, based on 48 critics.
 The website's critical consensus is "Dark's central mystery unfolds slowly, both tense and terrifying, culminating in a creepy, cinematic triumph of sci-fi noir."
-Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream publications, gave it a score of 61, based on ten reviews, indicating "generally favorable reviews."
+Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream publications, gave it a score of 61, based on ten reviews.